— Deep cries out to Deep —

 Psalm 42 is a dance of fluidic words.
 Meticulously, the author breaks a continuum, evokes contrasts and has elements congrue into new onenesses.

 The author yearns to emerge from the throngs of those who challenge his trust in the One he desires.
-But in stead of drinking Him, he drinks his own tears, and all that pours is his own soul within him, descended, like the very water that the deer yields towards.
-The author's soul is depressed, like the Jordan (means Descender or Descended, follow the link below to visit our Biblical Name Vault).
+But instead of drinking Him, he drinks his own tears, and all that pours is his own soul within him, descended, like the very water that the deer yields towards.
+The author's soul is depressed, like the Jordan (means Descender or Descended).
 That is why he remembers God from the Jordanian low land, but also from the high peaks of the Hermon, and thus he creates the maximum vertical stretch possible from his local perspective.
 The author fills the entire leap from highest point of the earth to the lowest; the deepest depth, and cries out to the deepest depth after which he was created.

-Creation began when the Spirit of God hovered over the waters, and darkness lay on the face of the deep (tehom; same word; and note that the word for 'to' is 'el, which is also the word for God).
+Creation began when the Spirit of God hovered over the waters, and darkness lay on the face of the deep, תהום (tehom), same word.
 In Romans 8 we read about creation groaning and suffering anxiously from longing for the revelation of the sons of God, and we must recognize that in the private ardor of Psalm 42, the voice of the entire universe resounds, perhaps even as primary intend.
 But that's far from all.

 However, the distinctive horizontal cross-section, with which a stauros was often but not always equipped, is not mentioned anywhere in Scriptures.
 We simply don't know whether Jesus was hanged with His arms vertical or horizontal.